 Safe Food Specialist, Mrs. Linda Petterson, was a week-long guest instructor in Nutrition & Culinary Arts classes at JCHS.
 Students then took the Safe Food Handler's Exam.
 We have noticed a genuine shift in the confidence of the 70+ students who earned this valuable employability certification.
 If your place of employment is hiring and would like us to advertise to our students at JCHS via email, we are happy to do so!
 Email our Workforce Development Coordinator: erica.heitzig@jersey100.org

-about 2 months ago, Workforce Development
+2 months ago, Workforce Development

 Congrats to JCHS Volleyball on their MVC win on the road against CM!
 Great job, ladies!